yzziizzy/SDF-Generator/README.md

   --          Stop parsing a font and return to global options.
 Not required.
   -b         Generate Bold
   -bi        Generate Bold Italic
-  -c CHARSET Specify the charset.
+  -c CHARSET Specify the charset, in UTF-8.
 Default is every character on a US keyboard.
   -i         Generate Italic
   --omit-regular  Do not generate the regular font face -s N[,...]
 Generate these output font sizes.